tramitit/guides/en/czech-republic/registration_of_a_trade_license.md

 ---
-title: "Registration of a Trade License"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Czech Republic"]
+categories:
-meta_title: "Trade License Registration in the Czech Republic"
-description: "A guide on the procedure and required documents for trade license registration in the Czech Republic"
+- Czech Republic
+date: '2024-06-07'
+description: Learn how to get a Trade License (Živnostenský list) in the Czech Republic as an individual or business owner.
+Steps, requirements, and providers included.
 draft: false
+meta_title: Trade License (Živnostenský list) in Czech Republic
+title: Trade License (Živnostenský list) in Czech Republic
-translationKey: "czech-republic-registration_of_a_trade_license"
+translationKey: czech-republic-registration_of_a_trade_license
 ---

 ## Description
 ### What is it?